kamanashisroy/shotodol_net/libs/netio/README.md

 Plugin.register(&entry, new AnyInterfaceExtension(sync, this));
 ```

 The diagram below shows the relationship of the netio and the dependent protocol stack.
+The echo protocol here sends the same data it receives.

 ![connectionoriented](../../docs/diagrams/connectionoriented_full.svg)